© 2025 The Alaska Center Education Fund

 Want to Return as a Trainer?

 The Youth Organizer Summit depends on experienced youth and adults to help lead.
 If you’ve attended before, you may be eligible to return as a Peer Trainer—supporting new participants and co-leading workshops.
-We’ll begin recruiting Peer Trainers in May–June, ahead of the fall summit.
+Applications to apply as a Peer Trainer are open now for the upcoming YO Summit from September 14-18, 2025 in Chugiak, AK.

 Questions about the YO Summit?